iCliniq Logo

 Welcome to icliniq.com.

 The facial shape will never change now from ovoid to some other.
 The main problem with your jaw is that they are constricted (attachment removed to protect patient identity).
 It means V-shape especially the lower one, which has caused this anomaly.
-Your mandible is deficient that is deficient growth, but cannot be changed as the growing stage is nearly over.
-But, with dental braces the shape of the dental arch will be changed from V-shape to a more U-shaped arch.
+Your mandible is deficient that is deficient growth but cannot be changed as the growing stage is nearly over.
+But, with dental braces, the shape of the dental arch will be changed from a V-shape to a more U-shaped arch.
 Braces will change this constricted arch to a more rounded arch, which will give a better appearance.
 The slanting of the jaw is what I said will improve a bit when the third molar too erupts.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!